szrlee/szrlee.github.io/content/authors/admin/_index.md

 **Research interests**:
 I work on algorithms and theory for **interactive agents** that learn and adapt to complex environments, using and developing **fundamental tools** in probability, optimization, game theory and information theory.
 I developed HyperAgent, which quantifies epistemic uncertainty, provides scalable and efficient solutions, and supports **continuous decision-making with foundation models**.
-I also work on **cloud-end hybrid solutions** for customer and business **operations**, including AI assistant agents and online content moderation.
-It leverages the powerful cloud computing services while augmenting necessary algorithmic module in end devices that serve the need for private and trustworthy decision-making.
+I also work on **cloud-end hybrid solutions** for customer and business **operations**, including AI assistant agents and online content moderation, leveraging powerful cloud computing services while augmenting necessary algorithmic modules in end devices for private and trustworthy decision-making.

 I organized [reinforcement Learning seminar](https://rlseminar.github.io/) at CUHK,SZ from 2019 to 2023.